-Even with the jade plant, problems do show up on this generally easy to grow houseplant.
+Even with the jade plant (Crassula ovata) sometimes called the “money plant,” problems do show up on this generally easy to grow succulent houseplant.

 Let’s get one thing out of the way.
-Although, my preference is to always use an organic natural insecticide, many people reach for the old standard – Malathion.
+Although, my preference is to always use the natural organic insecticide diatomaceous earth or neem organic insecticide oil, many people reach for the old standard – Malathion.

-Malathion is very effective in controlling many insects you’ll find on houseplants – mealy bugs for example.
+Malathion is very effective in controlling many houseplant pests like mealy bugs for example.

 Some people control mealybug by blasting them with water.
-This can break the plant and also put more water on the plant than it can tolerate.
+This can break the plant and also water the plant more than it can tolerate.

 For the homeowner… stay simple and safe.
 Fight mealybugs with alcohol on cotton swabs.

 Succulent Jade Plants Not Flowering

 Most people will never see a flower on their dwarf jade plant.
 Flowering is usually a matter of plant age.
 For plants to flower they are generally are 5-8 years old.
 Indoors most plants never bloom.

 There are times a young plant may flower but that is not common.